mapmeld/diy-island/README.md

-# Imaginary Island
+# DIY Island

-Step-by-step guide to an interactive map (similar to Google Maps!) for your own imaginary territory.
+Step-by-step guide to an interactive map (similar to Google Maps!) for your very own remote island!

 ## Software
 * Python